Other Contests: CQ WW CQ WPX CQ WW RTTY CQ WPX RTTY CQ 160 CQ VHF WW DIGI

 From EN51: 20 QSOs (20 x 2 = 40) and 5 GLs (5 multipliers) on 144 MHz

-W9FS/R has 230 QSO points (50 + 80 + 60 + 40) x 70 multipliers
+AC0RA/R has 230 QSO points (50 + 80 + 60 + 40) x 70 multipliers

-(25 + 10 + 30 + 5) = 16,100 total points
+(25 + 10 + 30 + 5) = 16,100 total point

 IX.
-Awards
+AWARDS

+Electronic certificates will be made available for download for everyone that submits an entry.
 Plaques will be awarded to the highest scoring stations where sponsored.
 They are offered in various categories on a sponsored basis.
-Clubs and individual plaque donors are sought and may find information on how to sponsor a CQWW VHF Contest plaque at < https://cqww-vhf.com/plaques.htm >.
+Clubs and individual plaque donors are sought and may find information on how to sponsor a CQWW VHF Contest plaque at <https://cqww-vhf.com/plaques.htm>.

 The club score is the total aggregate score from logs submitted by members.
 There are two separate club competition categories.